t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 The size and number of messages should be minimized to reduce memory requirements and optimize bandwidth usage.
 In this context, layered approaches involving a number of protocols might lead to worse performance in resource-constrained devices since they combine the headers of the different protocols.
 In some settings, protocol negotiation can increase the number of exchanged messages.
 To improve performance during basic procedures such as, for example, bootstrapping, it might be a good strategy to perform those procedures at a lower layer.

-Small CPUs and scarce memory limit the usage of resource-expensive crypto primitives such as public-key cryptography as used in most Internet security standards.
-This is especially true if the basic crypto blocks need to be frequently used or the underlying application demands a low delay.
+Small CPUs and scarce memory limit the usage of resource-expensive cryptographic primitives such as public-key cryptography as used in most Internet security standards.
+This is especially true if the basic cryptographic blocks need to be frequently used or the underlying application demands low delay.

 Independently from the development in the IoT domain, all discussed security protocols show efforts to reduce the cryptographic cost of the required public-key-based key exchanges and signatures with Elliptic Curve Cryptography (ECC) {{RFC5246}}, {{RFC5903}}, {{RFC7401}}, and {{ID-HIP-DEX}}.
-Moreover, all protocols have been revised in the last years to enable crypto agility, making cryptographic primitives interchangeable.
+Moreover, all protocols have been revised in the last years to enable cryptographic agility, making cryptographic primitives interchangeable.
 However, these improvements are only a first step in reducing the computation and communication overhead of Internet protocols.
 The question remains if other approaches can be applied to leverage key agreement in these heavily resource-constrained environments.

 A further fundamental need refers to the limited energy budget available to IoT nodes.
 Careful protocol (re)design and usage is required to reduce